koitaroh/koitaroh.github.io/index.md

 ## Current Projects

 - City-scale human mobility prediction model by integrating GPS trajectories and SNS data (dissertation theme)
-- Extracting urban QOL indicators from GPS trajectories
+- Extracting Urban Mobility QoL Indicators and Individual Activity Pattern from Mobile Phone-based Human Mobility Trajectories
 - Modeling spatiotemporal urban spillover effect of high speed rail infrastructure development

 ## Previous Projects

-- Using remote sensing to assess the damage mitigation effect of coastal forest in Sanriku coast and classification of the damage of coastal forest caused by the 2011 Tohoku Tsunami(2012)(http://www.koitaroh.com/2012/02/presentationusing-remote-sensing-to.html)
+- Using remote sensing to assess the damage mitigation effect of coastal forest in Sanriku coast and classification of the damage of coastal forest caused by the 2011 Tohoku Tsunami(2012)
 - Modeling and analyzing the possible human trafficking routes in Arizona-Mexico border, including non-traditional transportation